Avanade/DevOpsHOL/azure-rm/README.md

-# Prerequisites lab - Set up development environment
+# Prerequisites lab - Set up your development environment
 Follow this lab to set up a development environment for the course labs.
 Creating the environment can take some time, so it is recommended to complete this before attending the course.

 ## Prepare Azure DevOps and Azure subscription